 1385.2.
-If the creating instrument expressly so directs, a power of appointment can be exercised only by an instrument which contains a specific reference to the power or to the instrument that created the power.
+If the creating instrument expressly directs that a power of appointment be exercised by an instrument which makes a specific reference to the power or to the instrument that created the power, the power can be exercised only by an instrument containing the required reference.

-Comment.
+comment.
 Section 1385.2 permits a donor to require an express reference to the power to assure a deliberated exercise by the donee.
 In such a case, the specific reference to the power is a condition to its exercise.
 This condition precludes the use of form wills with "blanket" clauses exercising all powers of appointment owned by the testator.
 The use of blanket clauses may result in passing property without knowledge of the tax consequences and may cause appointment to unintended beneficiaries.
 The section embodies the rule set out in Michigan Statutes Annotated Section 26.155(104)(Supp.
-1968) and Wisconsin Statutes Annotated Section 232.03(1)(1967).
+1967) and Wisconsin Statutes Annotated Section 232.03(1)(Supp.
+1967).